 Radishes are one of the easiest crops to grow.
 From seed to harvest often takes just a handful of weeks.
-But, just as with any plant, radishes can develop disease symptoms that can affect the harvest.
+Just as with any plant, though, radishes can develop disease symptoms that can affect the harvest.
 Cercospora leaf spot of radish is one such disease that can cause seedling death or, in older plants, reduce the size of the edible root.
 The disease is harbored in soil and in cruciferous plants.
 Learn about radish Cercospora management and what you can do to prevent the disease.

 Recognizing Cercospora Leaf Spot of Radish

 If you had a nickel for every potential disease or pest issue that could affect your vegetable patch, you would be rich.
 Radishes are fairly hardy plants but even they are prone to disease.
 One of the common diseases is cercospora leaf spots on radish, also known as early blight.
-It resembles many other leaf spot diseases, unfortunately, so can be difficult to diagnose.
+It resembles many other leaf spot diseases, unfortunately, so it can be difficult to diagnose.
 Luckily, it is fairly easy to prevent.

 A fungus causes radishes with cercospora leaf spot.
 The disease starts out on leaves but moves quickly to petioles.
 Leaves develop large round lesions of gray or brown with dark margins.
-The petioles become infected and exhibit long lesions of greenish-gray.
+The petioles become infected and exhibit long lesions of greenish gray.
 The leaf lesions become lighter in the center as they mature.

 As the infection progresses, the entire leaf will become yellow and will eventually die and fall off.
 This is a very contagious fungal disease and can spread rapidly to all the leaves on a plant.
 The lack of photosynthesis to drive cell formation means the root size is drastically diminished.
 Soon after all the leaves fall off the plant will die.